itmoth/hoffman2-notes/README.md

 ```
 $ scp gaussian_submit.sh HOFFMAN2-USERNAME@dtn.hoffman2.idre.ucla.edu:.
 ```
+P.S. you could've just cloned this repo and taken the submission script because I have it uploaded

 To check if the file is actually on your account, be logged into the cluster, and use the following command: